reaper-js/AzureTrainingActivity/README.md

 # AzureTrainingActivity

-Indiviual Days activity files along with The Combined file
+Indiviual Days activity files along with The Combined file.
-#Project 1 and 2 activity also attached
+Project 1 and 2 activity also attached